quzefan/quzefan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a first-year Ph.D. student at City University of HongKong, supervised by <a href="https://www.cs.cityu.edu.hk/~rynson/">Prof. Rynson.W.H.Lau</a> and <a href="https://scholar.google.com/citations?user=C2iR3xUAAAAJ">Prof. Gerhard Hancke</a>.
 Previously, I received my Master degree in <a href="https://vill.tongji.edu.cn/index.htm">Tongji VILL Lab</a> in 2024, supervised by <a href="https://vill.tongji.edu.cn/cy/fzr.htm">Prof. Cairong Zhao</a>, and my Bachelor degree in Dalian University of Technology in 2021.
-I also have a deep academic collaboration with <a href="https://scholar.google.com/citations?user=JiTfWVMAAAAJ">Xinyang Jiang</a> from Microsoft Research Asia.
+I also have a deep academic collaboration with <a href="https://scholar.google.com/citations?user=JiTfWVMAAAAJ">Dr. Xinyang Jiang</a> from Microsoft Research Asia.
 My research interests are in deep learning and computer vision, with specific interest in low-level vision task, person re-id, 3D reconstruction, etc.

 # 🔥 News